arose54/DataWrangling/README.md

 # DataWrangling
 Repository for Udacity Data Wrangling class as part of the Data Analyst Nanodegree

-Please start with the write up file to see the items in the rubric, including the list of files.
+Please start with the write up file to see the items in the rubric, including the list of files used.
 Due to size, the OSM sample file is zipped.